udaykakade25/marketflux/README.md

-# Real-Time Stock Price App
+# MarketFlux

-This is a real-time stock price application built with the OpenAI Apps SDK, demonstrating how to build an MCP server with interactive widget rendering in ChatGPT.
+This is a real-time stock price application, demonstrating interactive widget rendering in ChatGPT.

 ## Overview

 This application provides real-time stock price information using Yahoo Finance.
 It includes:

 - **MCP Server**: Exposes a `get_stock_price` tool that fetches live stock data
 - **Interactive Widget**: Displays stock information with a beautiful UI in ChatGPT
 - **Real-time Data**: Current price, changes, volume, market cap, 52-week highs/lows, and more